zapier/zapier-platform/packages/cli/README-source.md

 You can return additional fields in these responses, on top of the expected `access_token` or `refresh_token` for OAuth and `sessionKey` for Session auth.
 They will be saved in `bundle.authData`.
 You can reference these fields in any subsequent API call as needed.

+> Note: Only OAuth and Session Auth support computed fields.

 If you want Zapier to validate that these additional fields exist, you need to use Computed Fields.
 If you define computed fields in your integration, Zapier will check to make sure those fields exist when it runs the authentication test API call.

 Computed fields work like any other field, though with `computed: true` property, and `required: false` as user can not enter computed fields themselves.
 Reference computed fields in API calls as `{{bundle.authData.field}}`, replacing `field` with that field's name from your test API call response.